Skip to Main Content

 The Galleries

-With exhibitions at multiple galleries at our main downtown St. Catharines location, as well as at Niagara's favourite flea market, NAC offers art for everyone in Niagara.
+Whether in our downtown St. Catharines galleries or at Niagara’s beloved flea market, NAC makes art accessible and enjoyable for everyone in the region.

 Dennis Tourbin Members Art Gallery in St. Catharines